paul-wolf/strgen/README.md

 The binary `&` operator causes its operands to be combined and permuted.
 This addresses the use case for many password requirements, such as, "at least 6 characters where 2 or more are digits".
-This can be done so:
+For
+instance:

     [\l]{6:10}&[\d]{2}